Quit smoking treatments & alternatives – Pills, gum, devices & more

 Person with nicotine replacement therapy patch

 Treatment: This involves the smoker swapping cigarettes for nicotine gum, patches, inhalators, puffers, nasal sprays, mouth sprays, or lozenges.
 The therapy therefore provides nicotine but without the tar, carbon monoxide and other poisonous chemicals found in smoking.
 The aim is that over time the smoker or vaper moves completely to NRT and then phases out the gum or patches to become free of nicotine.
-In the UK, NRT is initially obtained via prescription from local NHS stop smoking services and is given for a 3 month period after which NRT must be purchased direct from the chemist/pharmacy.
+In the UK, NRT is initially obtained via prescription from local NHS quit smoking services and is given for a 3 month period after which NRT must be purchased direct from the drugstore/pharmacy.

 Side Effects: These can include headache, dizziness, nausea, vomiting, skin irritation, insomnia, and nightmares.